Tips for Cleaning Your AC System

 2. Check Your Filter

-Not sure when you last put in a new one?
-Take it out and tilt it toward the light.
-If there’s no light visible, get a new one.
+Unsure when you last put in a new one?
+Take it out and hold it up to the light.
+If light isn’t visible, replace it.

 3. Clean the Inside